ywyeo1/medicalhumanitiesmusic/nagano_ayane.md

 # One Litre of Tears

-The lyrics symbolically express the emotions of the protagonist battling spinocerebellar degeneration, as well as the fragility and dignity of being human.
+The lyrics symbolically express the emotions of the protagonist battling spinocerebellar degeneration, portraying not only the physical and emotional struggles but also shedding light on the fragility, resilience, and dignity of human life in the face of irreversible illness.